pingcap/website-docs/README.md

 - Run `git submodule init`;
 - Run `git submodule update --depth 1 --remote`;

-There are two types of scripts here, one starts with `pingcap-docs-download` and the other starts with `./scripts`.

-For `pingcap-docs-download`, it's an package binary which you can find the definition in [packages/download/package.json](packages/download/package.json).
-You must add some parameters to exec it.

-Please refer to [packages/download/README.md](packages/download/README.md) for more details.

-And all scripts in `./scripts` are already predefined commands, they use `pingcap-docs-download` to download the docs.

 ### After download

 Run `yarn start` to develop: